johnnovak/gridmonger-site/source/maps-and-levels.rst

 To add a new level, press :kbd:`Ctrl+N` to open the **New Level** dialog.
-This is almost exactly the same as the **Edit Level Properties** dialog, the only difference being that here you must specify the level's initial dimensions.
-Don't worry if you didn't quite get this right, you can always change the dimensions later with the resize and crop operations, as you'll see.
+This is almost exactly the same as the **Edit Level Properties** dialog, the only difference being that here you must specify the level's dimensions.
+The maximum allowed size is 6,666×6,666 --- hopefully, you'll never ever come across a level this big, but some kind of upper limit had to be introduced and this is as good as any!
+Don't worry if you don't get the level size quite right initially; you can always change it later with the resize and crop actions, as you'll see.

 To delete the current level, press :kbd:`Ctrl+D`.
 If you accidentally deleted a level, no problem, you can always undo it.

 Similarly, you can create a new map with :kbd:`Ctrl+Alt+N`.
-Make sure to save your current map first if you don't want to lose it, because deleting the whole map *cannot* be undone!
+Make sure to save your current map first if you don't want to lose it, because deleting the whole map is one of the very few actions that *cannot* be undone!